-TheA61 (1) (b) CBE73 provides in particular that in case of invention "stolen" by an unauthorized applicant (eg filing by an employee while the invention was the responsibility of the employer), the person having stolen the invention may file a new request.
+TheA61 (1) (b) CBE73 provides in particular that & #8217; in case of & #8217; invention & #8220; stolen & #8221; by an unauthorized applicant (e.g. filing by an employee when the invention came back to the employer), the person having been stolen from the invention can file a new application.

 Chapter 33.
 G4 / 92 - Basis for decisions and new arguments in oral proceedings

 decision G4 / 92 was issued on October 29, 1993.